-Although most leftover paint can be easily reused, recycled into new paint, or repurposed into other recycled products, much of it is trashed because people don’t know where to take it, and often have no other options.
-Paint is the most expensive product for local household hazardous waste programs to manage, costing governments and taxpayers across the country millions of dollars.
+Although most leftover paint can be easily reused, recycled into new paint, or repurposed into other recycled products, much of it is poured down trains or disposed in the trash because people don’t know where to take it or have no other options.
+Paint is the most expensive product for local household hazardous waste (HHW) programs to manage – proper paint management can consume up to half of a HHW program’s entire budget!

 Paint recycling creates jobs, saves natural resources, and reduces greenhouse gas emissions from the manufacturing of new paint.
-However, collecting paint from households requires permanent, convenient drop-off options for consumers and outreach to promote them – all of which requires sustained funding.
+However, collecting paint from households requires convenient drop-off options for consumers and outreach to promote them – all of which takes sustained funding.

 Extended producer responsibility (EPR) laws, which require paint companies to develop and manage paint stewardship programs, make it easy for consumers to recycle unused paint and relieve much of local governments’ financial burden.
-Eight states and the District of Columbia have already passed EPR laws modeled after a multi-stakeholder agreement facilitated by PSI in 2007.
-Thanks to that agreement, the American Coatings Association (the professional organization representing U.S. paint manufacturers), governments, recyclers, and other key stakeholders all support such legislation.
+Ten states and Washington, D.C. have already passed EPR laws modeled after a multi-stakeholder agreement facilitated by PSI in 2007.
+These laws provide the framework for state-wide paint stewardship programs, and ensure a level playing field for paint retailers and manufacturers.
+The American Coatings Association (ACA, the professional organization representing U.S. paint manufacturers), state and local governments, the U.S. Environmental Protection Agency, recyclers, and other key stakeholders all signed the agreement mediated by PSI.
+Now, ACA sponsors paint stewardship legislation in interested states with the support of these other stakeholders.

-Under paint EPR laws, consumers pay a small “eco fee” for recycling when they purchase new paint.
-An industry-run non-profit, PaintCare, uses this funding to manage leftover paint.
+Under paint EPR laws, consumers pay a small “eco fee” for recycling when they purchase new paint – usually 75 cents per gallon.
+An industry-run non-profit, PaintCare, uses this funding to collect, transport, and process leftover paint.

 MO PSC has created a Guide to Talking to Retailers about paint stewardship.
 The guide includes sign-up sheets for retailers who support or would like more information on paint stewardship.